 What does anxiety treatment look like?

 The first thing I do is educate about anxiety, and give you some tools to help evaluate your anxiety objectively.
 Information is like a life preserver to most folks who have significant anxiety.
 The second phase involves giving you better ways to cope with your anxiety; these can include breathing skills, thinking skills, and others.
 You’ll learn how to deal with anxiety, and not let it control you as much as it may have.
 The third phase is where we integrate your knowledge and skills into treatment to allow you to confront and conquer your anxiety once and for all!
+This may include a CBT or EMDR approach to therapy.
 I’ll be with you every step of the way.

 Length of treatment for anxiety varies, but typically is not less than six sessions.
 Everyone wants help quickly, and as your therapist I can offer you things that will help from the very first session.